manishnichnani/data-science/README.md

 data-science
 ============

-This is my first GitHub repo
+This is my first GitHub repo.

 Data Science newbie!